 During the three (3) year Term of Affordability, OHFA will review documentation and verify that the Awardee is maintaining records for each qualified affordable housing unit in the Development.
 The review will consist of:

-OHFA will inspect 100% of the OHTF Developments according to Uniform Physical Conditions Standards (UPCS).
+OHFA will inspect 100% of the OHTF Developments throughout the construction process and at the time of unit completion.

 Copy of Certificates(s) of Occupancy.

-Physical inspection: OHFA will conduct a physical on-site inspection of the OHTF Developments/units.
-Homebuyer Developments: Only an initial inspection shall be performed.

-Rental Developments: Owners must allow OHFA to perform an annual on-site inspection of any low-income buildings/units throughout the duration of the Term of Affordability.

-Income Limits: Correct copy of the HUD income limits used for selection of the occupant/buyer and on-going compliance requirements for Developments, an initial review.
+Income Limits: Correct copy of the HUD income limits used for qualification of the buyer and supporting documentation.

 Copies of the deed restrictions, covenant running with land or other forms approved by OHFA ensuring Term of Affordability.